 Also there’s the large question mark over other Chinese cities, notably Shenzhen and Guangzhou, which are actually contiguous now.
 If there’s anywhere in the world that’s building up at the moment, it’s Shenzhen, currently going through a construction boom that makes pre-Crisis Dubai look like it was making a few sand castles on holiday.
-It currently has 60 buildings over 200m, and a whopping 135 under construction, which is basically more than doubling New York’s strutting skyline.
+It currently has 157 buildings over 200m, and a whopping 125 under construction, which is almost tripling New York’s strutting skyline.
 An additional 50 supertalls are under construction or approved, and all that is not even considering Guangzhou, the even larger beast in competition at the other end of the city.

 Shenzhen 1986, an unremarkable border town of 30,000:

-2016, population and its 15 million hawking, squawking inhabitants (urban population conjoined with Guangzhou, 41 million):
+2016, and its 15 million hawking, squawking inhabitants have conjoined with Guangzhou, totalling 41 million:

-But let’s for now, consider Shanghai, Pearl of the Orient / Whore of the East, the current reigning champ.
-We’ll end on more skyscraper porn from that city:
+But let’s for now, consider Shanghai, Pearl of the Orient / Whore of the East, a current reigning champ (*cough* Seoul).
+We’ll end on more urban porn from that city:

 In 2003 the city began sinking from the weight of so many buildings, with a moratorium declared on highrises for a whole year.

 The city council now dictates that x amount of people must live within y vicinity of z amount of green space (yep, good luck with that).
 To overcome the ruling the newer areas such as Pudong, enact a Courbousien tower-in-the-park idea, though much more lush and grandly utilised than the dystopian bleakscapes in postwar Europe.